phpstreamserver/docs/docs/intro.md

 ---

 # Introduction
-PHPRunner is a high performance event-loop based process manager, TCP, and UDP server.
+PHPStreamServer is a high performance event-loop based process manager, TCP, and UDP server.
 It's primarily designed to run web applications and can replace traditional web application stacks such as nginx + php-fpm and supervisord.
 It only requires php-cli to run and nothing more.
-PHPRunner operates on a multi-process architecture with epoll and non-blocking IO, allowing each process to handle thousands of concurrent connections.
+PHPStreamServer operates on a multi-process architecture with epoll and non-blocking IO, allowing each process to handle thousands of concurrent connections.
 It resides in memory, delivering exceptional performance.
 The built-in sever supports tcp, udp, text, http, https protocols and provides an option to implement custom protocols.
 With a built-in PSR-7 HTTP server you can easily integrate any PSR-7 compatible framework with it in no time.